-Item Type DOK Model Stem (Items ask students to) Response Characteristics 7 MC 2 Identify the evidence that supports the given explanation for how two species (modern, or modern and fossil) are related.
-Distractors may include data that does not provide sufficient/valid evidence or which contradicts the [The diagram shows a drawing and information about an extinct crinoid and a modern-day sea fan.
-Which piece of evidence best supports the inference that these two organisms are related?] explanation.
+ltem Type Model Stem (Items ask students to) Response Characteristics 7 MC Identify the evidence that supports the given explanation for how two species (modern, or modern and fossil) are related.
+Distractors may include data that does not provide sufficient/valid evidence or which contradicts the explanation.
+[The diagram shows a drawing and information about an extinct crinoid and a modern-day sea fan.
+Which piece of evidence best supports the inference that these two organisms are related?]
 [Which evidence best supports the inference that organisms X and Y are more closely related than organisms Y and Z?]
-8 MC 2 Describe the reasoning that connects the evidence of body structures to a conclusion about relatedness or ancestry of species.
-Distractors may include statements including invalid/unsupported reasoning or valid/supported [Which statement describes the reasoning that led a student to conclude that butterflies and skippers are more closely related than moths and butterflies?] reasoning for alternate hypotheses or phenomena.
-9 MC 2 Describe the reasoning that connects changes over time in anatomical features to lines of evolutionary descent.
-Distractors may include statements including invalid/unsupported reasoning or valid/supported [Which statement describes the reasoning that led the group to conclude that Primelephas is the most recent extinct ancestor of African elephants?] reasoning for alternate hypotheses or phenomena.
+8 MC Describe the reasoning that connects the evidence of body structures to a conclusion about relatedness or ancestry of species.
+Distractors may include statements including invalid/unsupported reasoning or valid/supported reasoning for [Which statement describes the reasoning that led a student to conclude that butterflies and skippers are more closely related than moths and butterflies?] alternate hypotheses or phenomena.
+9 MC Describe the reasoning that connects changes over time in anatomical features to lines of evolutionary descent.
+Distractors may include statements including invalid/unsupported reasoning or valid/supported reasoning for [Which statement describes the reasoning that led the group to conclude that Primelephas is the most recent extinct ancestor of African elephants?] alternate hypotheses or phenomena.